 The American Trucking Association reports that trucking is one of the most dangerous jobs in the country.
 Each year, truck accidents result in the deaths of more than 4,000 people and injure another 116,000.
-While self-driving software may reduce the deaths and injuries caused to truck drivers (since there will essentially be no drivers to harm), it will be interesting to see if the switch significantly reduces the number of accidents in which trucks are involved.
+While self-driving software may reduce the deaths and injuries caused to truck drivers (since there will essentially be no drivers to harm), it will be interesting to see if the switch significantly reduces the number of big rig truck accidents.
 If trucks are still involved in the same number of accidents, it is probably unlikely that the rate of injuries for passenger vehicle occupants will decline.

 Truck Accidents on the Rise in California

 In 2009, an estimated 4.8% of California traffic accidents involved a truck.
 After hitting this near all-time low, the rate of accidents involving trucks in California has risen steadily.
 In 2014, nearly 5.6% of all traffic accidents in California involved a truck.
 The timing of the rise in the number of truck accidents is no coincidence.

 As the economy continues to recover, more trucks are required as businesses begin to gain economic traction.
 Tens of thousands of trucks hit Southern California freeways, often logging more than a combined 8 million miles each day.
 As more trucks hit the road, more accidents will occur.
 It is unlikely that self-driving trucks will reduce the number of trucks on Southern California roads.
 If the number of trucks is still significant, and if trucks continue to travel millions of miles each day, will drivers be any less likely to be injured in a truck accident?